 Dec 16th came, and Jackie & I braved the NYC traffic during rush hour a week before Christmas.
 Drove into Weehawken with our stuff and a handtruck, parked at my job, took the NY Waterways ferry across the river and hopped into a cab – correction: “car service” – Thanks to my pal Prashanth who owns the River View Gourmet Deli (and who was my caterer at the Book release party), he advised me that car service would give me one standard price to get to where I had to go… A cab would have charged me for the time spent in traffic… Make a note of that for your trip into the city… :)

-We got to the Museum at 4:30pm, and while it was earlier than expected, Lorcan, Shara and the rest of the great staff took care of us with buttered hot cider and Drake’s Coffee Cakes (how did they know that’s one of my favorite?
-LOL) We set up everything for the show, and even had time to go downstairs to the basement to tour the escape tunnels, and the remnants of an old Dutch House!
+We got to the Museum at 4:30pm, and while it was earlier than expected, Lorcan, Shara and the rest of the great staff took care of us with buttered hot cider and Drake’s Coffee Cakes (how did they know that’s one of my favorite? is it legal to buy levitra online LOL) We set up everything for the show, and even had time to go downstairs to the basement to tour the escape tunnels, and the remnants of an old Dutch House!
 New York City buildings are really just full of history!!

 6pm came, and i got the text message from Kevin that he was running late due to traffic… I got a little worried that he would be a while, but I needn’t have… When Kev says he’s running late, he only means like 10 minutes… The man knows how to get around the city quickly!